What forms of payment do you accept?

 Sadly there are no longer any paper mills in the UK making the type of paper we need for wallpaper.
 Our paper comes from Germany & is FSC approved.
 (The FSC is the Forest Stewardship Council, who promote responsible management of the world’s forests).

 At the moment recycled paper isn’t the right quality for wallpaper printing.
-It’s just not b enough to go through the process.
+It’s just not strong enough to go through the process.

 Where are your wallpapers printed?

-Our wallpapers are all printed, with water based inks, in Norfolk by James & Robert.
-They’re brothers, but they don’t seem to argue too much.
+Our wallpapers are all printed, with water based inks, in Lancashire by a gorgeous family owned company.

 And the fabrics?